celsworth/lxp-bridge/README.md

 This is a pretty low-level command which you may not normally need.

 Publishing to this will read the value of inverter holding register 1.
-The payload is optionally the number of inverters to read, with a default of 1 if empty.
+The payload is optionally the number of registers to read, with a default of 1 if empty.

 The unprocessed reply will appear in `lxp/{datalog}/hold/1`.
 Depending on which register you're reading, this may need further post-processing to make sense.